Horizon-test-org/horizon-sdv-tst/README.md

 2. Click on CREATE CREDENTIALS and select "OAuth client ID" from the drop-down list.
 3. Select Application type as "Web application".
 4. Provide Name as "Horizon".
 5. Under Authorized redirect URIs enter the URI which points google endpoint of Keycloak.
-Example: `https://sbx.horizon-sdv.scpmtk.com/auth/realms/horizon/broker/google/endpoint`.
+Example: `https://team-xx.horizon-sdv.scpmtk.com/auth/realms/horizon/broker/google/endpoint`.
 6. Clicking on CREATE opens a pop-up window containing client ID and secret which can be copied and saved locally to a file or download the credential detail as a JSON file.
    <img src="docs/images/oauth_client_details.png" width="350" />
 7. The credential will appear Under OAuth 2.0 Client IDs as below and credential details can be viewed and edited by clicking on the Name of the OAuth 2.0 Client ID.
    <img src="docs/images/oauth2_list.png" width="490" />

-## Exercise #3 - GitHub Foundation Setup (WIP)
+## Section #3 - GitHub Foundation Setup (WIP)

-### Exercise #3a - Create GitHub Organization and Repository
+### Section #3a - Create GitHub Organization and Repository
 In this section, steps for creating a GitHub organization or repository are mentioned.
 Before we get started on creating a GitHub organization, it is required to have a GitHub account.
 If you do not have a Github account already, sign up [here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).

 #### Create a GitHub Organization